SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/bloc.md

 do: [ :warning | warning load ].
 ```

-Bloc is designed to favor composition over inheritance.
-Basic bloc element can
-be customized, and added to each other, to create higher level component.
-The
-root of all graphical Bloc element is **BlElement**.

-Bloc introduce new concept in the user interface.
-With Bloc, we  deal with
+**Bloc** distinguishes itself by prioritizing object composition over
+inheritance as its core design principle.
+This means that instead of relying
+heavily on complex inheritance hierarchies, **Bloc** encourages building user
+interface components by combining and customizing basic building blocks.

+### BlElement: The Foundation of Bloc Components

+Every visual element within **Bloc** stems from the fundamental class
+**BlElement**.
+This versatile class serves as the foundation upon which you can
+construct more intricate components.
+By directly customizing and combining
+**BlElement** instances, you gain granular control over the appearance and
+behavior of your UI elements.

+### Navigating Bloc's Spatial Landscape: BlUniverse and BlSpace

+**Bloc** introduces two key concepts for managing the visual environment:
-**BlUniverse** and **BlSpace**. **BlSpace** is an operating system window in
+**BlUniverse** and **BlSpace**.
+Imagine **BlUniverse** as a container housing a
-which the Pharo systems is executed.
-If you have more than one BlSpace opened,
-they will be listed as part of BlUniverse - a list of all available BlSpace in
-your current Pharo session.

-Let's create our first Bloc component.
+collection of individual **BlSpace** instances.
+Each **BlSpace** represents a
+distinct operating system window where your Pharo application unfolds.
+If you
+have multiple windows open simultaneously, they'll be neatly organized within
+the **BlUniverse**, providing a clear overview of your active spaces.

+### Ready to Build: Creating Your First Bloc Component

 ```smalltalk
 BlElement new